Ultrafast simultaneous manipulation of multiple ferroic orders through nonlinear phonon excitation: Introduction

 Here, we coherently excite a high-frequency fully-symmetric ($A_1$) phonon mode in BiFeO$_3$ with intense MIR pulses and we probe the evolution of ferroelectricity and antiferromagnetism using time-resolved second-harmonic generation (SHG) at room temperature.
 We find that both the ferroelectric and antiferromagnetic contributions to the SHG signal are enhanced on a sub-picosecond timescale.
 We perform phonon dynamics simulations supported by density functional theory calculations that predict a rectification of the $A_1$ modes arising from both three-phonon coupling and cubic anharmonicities, whose polar atomic displacements increase the magnitude of the ferroelectric contribution to the second-order nonlinear susceptibility tensor.
-Comparison with experimental data confirms that the total change in SHG signal contains a significant proportion of antiferromagnetic contribution, which we interpret as a stabilization of the antiferromagnetic state (Fig.~\ref{fig:control}b).
+Comparison with experimental data confirms that the total change in SHG signal contains a significant proportion of antiferromagnetic contribution.
+Our calculations indicate that the rectified displacements along the $A_1$ modes lead to an enhancement of the magnetic interactions between the iron spins, which we interpret as a stabilization of the antiferromagnetic state (Fig.~\ref{fig:control}b).